Kourosh-Davoudi/copy/README.md

  	ifstream fin;
  	ofstream fout;

-	// check if there is enough arguments
+	// check if there are enough arguments

 	// open the first file